szymonsztreja/akademia-programowania-2/GoLang/zadania/img_converter/README.md

 # Image Format Converter

 This procject is a simgple web appliacation built with GO.
-It allows for user to upload an image file (in JPEG, PNG or GIF format), convert it to earlier mentioned formats, display it and allows for user to download it (does not work yet).
+It allows user to upload an image file (in JPEG, PNG or GIF format), convert it to earlier mentioned formats, display it and allows for user to download it (does not work yet).